Robert-van-Engelen/tinylisp/GC/README.md

 The performance of tinylisp-extras versus the Common Lisp interpreter GNU [CLISP](https://www.gnu.org/software/clisp) is reasonably comparable (370 ms versus CLISP 296 ms) to solve 8-queens.
-However, tinylisp-extras, lisp, and lisp-cheney are slow by the runtime overhead of frequent `assoc()` calls in `eval()` to find the definitions of globals in the environment.
+However, tinylisp-extras, lisp, and lisp-cheney are all slow due to the runtime overhead of frequent `assoc()` calls in `eval()` to find the definitions of globals in the environment.

 Mark-sweep in tinylisp-extras-expand-gc with reference counting has zero overhead since there are no unreachable cyclic data structures in the 8-queends